Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Inference: A Novel Two-parameter Sensitivity Analysis Model

 \subsubsection{Sensitivity analysis for generalizability bias}

 The above method provides inference for the average treatment effect on the treated units in the RCT.
-However, in the non-overlapping region, the treatment effect can be different.
+However, in the {external support}, the treatment effect can be different.
 Hence, the RCT may give an inconsistent estimate of $\beta^\star$.
-We consider a sensitivity analysis model for the potential generalizability bias outside the overlap region.
+We consider a sensitivity analysis model for the potential generalizability bias outside the {common support}.
 Consider sensitivity parameter $\Delta\geq 0$ such that

-Thus, $\Delta$ bounds the difference in the ATOT and the average treatment effect for the OS treated units, which $\widehat{\beta^r_\X}$ consistently estimates.
-Notice that $\Delta=0$ indicates no bias due to non-overlapping while $\Delta>0$ measures non-overlapping/generalizability bias.
-Note that \eqref{eq_rct_sens_model} is equivalent to bounding the effect heterogeneity between the overlap and non-overlap region as
+Thus, $\Delta$ bounds the difference in the target estimand ATOT and the ATOT on the common support, which $\widehat{\beta^r_\X}$ consistently estimates.
+Notice that $\Delta=0$ indicates no bias due to external support, while $\Delta>0$ measures generalizability bias.
+Note that \eqref{eq_rct_sens_model} is equivalent to bounding the effect heterogeneity between the {common support and external support} as